Shoppers are expected to spend almost £1 billion online as retailers unleash another set of bargain deals on Cyber Monday.

 He told the Press Association: "Lots of breaches occur months after credit and debit card details have been stolen.

-"People scouting around for cheap deals may end up on scam websites.
+%VIRTUAL-ArticleSidebar-shopping-guide%"People scouting around for cheap deals may end up on scam websites.
 It's best to stick to reputable, well-known companies.
-If the price seems too good to be true, it usually is."
+If the price seems to good to be true, it usually is."

 Some £943 million is expected to be spent online on Cyber Monday, up from £720 million last year, according to Experian-IMRG.